Staff and Board

 Catherine Chiabaut

 Catherine’s life was, in many ways, shaped by her access to books and her relationship to literacy.
 She grew up as a native French speaker in an Anglophone part of Canada, raised by a family and a community who believed strongly that language is culture.
 Her parents and teachers instilled in her a love of reading and writing that eventually carried her all the way to completing a Ph.D. at Yale University, where she taught French language, literature, and translation while working on a variety of research and book projects.
 Today, she works as a Program Officer at the Robertson Foundation, an NYC-headquartered family foundation focused on medical research, climate, and K-12 education.
-Like the OCL, she believes that a love of reading can unlock learning and opportunity.
-As a board member, she’s excited to contribute to the OCL’s efforts to sustain a thriving literacy ecosystem across Oakland.
+Like the OLC, she believes that a love of reading can unlock learning and opportunity.
+As a board member, she’s excited to contribute to the OLC’s efforts to sustain a thriving literacy ecosystem across Oakland.
 A transplant to the Bay Area, you can often find Catherine on the weekends hiking or discovering new breweries with her husband, their two sausage dogs waddling by their side.

 Landon Hill